 (SOUNDBITE OF MUSIC)

 GREENE: Steve was speaking to Danny Hillis.
-He's an engineer who built a clock that's designed to keep for 10,000 years.
+He's an engineer who invented a clock that's designed to keep time for 10,000 years.

 (SOUNDBITE OF MUSIC)